macik/Image_catalyst/README.md

 Special thanks:

- * x128 - for stans alone app – JType;
+ * x128 - for stand alone app – JType;
  * madmasles - for DlgMsgBox util;
  * Andrey Chernomyrdin - for porting jpegrescan.pl for Windows;

-Authors not respinsible for any thing.
+Authors not responsible for any thing.
 Use it for your own risk.

 Making backup is strongly recommended.